fingerprintjs/fingerprintjs-android/README.md

 ### Change hash function

-The library uses [MurMur3 hash](https://en.wikipedia.org/wiki/MurmurHash) (64x128) which is fast and optimal for most of the cases.
+The library uses [MurMur3 hash](https://en.wikipedia.org/wiki/MurmurHash) (64x128) which is fast and optimal for most cases.

 If this hash function does not work for you, you can change it to a different one.